PowerDNS/pdns/docs/modes-of-operation.rst

 All backends which implement this feature must make sure that they can handle transactions so as to not leave the zone in a half updated state.
 MySQL configured with either BerkeleyDB or InnoDB meets this requirement, as do PostgreSQL and Oracle.
-The Bindbackend implements transaction semantics by renaming files if and only if they have been retrieved completely and parsed correctly.
+The BIND backend implements transaction semantics by renaming files if and only if they have been retrieved completely and parsed correctly.